Matsys design studio founder Andrew Kudless to speak Feb. 27 at ISU

 He will also discuss some of the concepts behind the “Bodies in Formation: Flexible Formwork and Digital Simulation” workshop he will lead at Iowa State for students in the “Constructing Textiles: Computation and Soft Formworks” spring studio taught by Shelby Doyle, assistant professor of architecture, and Olivia Valentine, assistant professor of art and visual culture.
 The workshop will explore both analog and digital techniques for the design and simulation of casting using flexible formwork, and students will work in groups to develop a collective series of cast wall panels.

-Andrew Kudless is a designer based in the San Francisco Bay Area where he is an associate professor at the California College of the Arts.
+Kudless is a designer based in the San Francisco Bay Area.
 In 2004, he founded Matsys, a design studio exploring the emergent relationships between architecture, engineering, biology and computation.
 He holds a Master of Arts in emergent technologies and design from the Architectural Association and a Master of Architecture from Tulane University.
-The work of Matsys has been exhibited internationally and is in the permanent collections of the San Francisco Museum of Modern Art, the Centre Pompidou in Paris and the FRAC Centre in Orleans, France.
+Matsys’ work has been exhibited internationally and is in the permanent collections of the San Francisco Museum of Modern Art, the Centre Pompidou in Paris and the FRAC Centre in Orleans, France.

 Shelby Doyle, Architecture, (515) 294-8711, email@example.com